-is a native of Jacksonville, Florida where he currently resides and is employed by Duval County Public Schools (DCPS) where he supports the 5000 Role Models of Excellence Project.
-Through Hall's works, he is able to mentor & expose minority males to positive role models and experiences.
-In addition, he is the web administrator for the Family & Community Engagement department of DCPS.
-He is also the Founder & President of Willie B. Hall Incorporated where he is a very sought after freelance photographer, videographer, web designer, writer, and public speaker.
+is a native of Jacksonville, Florida where he currently resides and is employed by Duval County Public Schools where he supports the 5000 Role Models of Excellence Project.
+Through Hall's works, he mentors & exposes minority boys in grades 3-12 to positive role models and experiences.
+Hall is also the Founder & President of Willie B. Hall Incorporated where he is a very sought-after freelance photographer, videographer, web designer, writer, and public speaker.
 Hall has had several of his articles and images published by several premiere publications.
 In addition, he previously served as a Community Columnist for the Florida Times-Union website.
 As a Community Columnists, he was enabled to share his thoughts, opinions, and experiences with the community via his column "The Forum".

-He is an active member of Bethel Baptist Institutional Church and he believes the most important thing one can do is to keep your priorities in perspective: Christ, Family, and Community.
+On a personal note, he is an active member of Bethel Baptist Institutional Church, and he believes the most important thing one can do is to keep your priorities in perspective: Christ, Family, and Community.